-Anagi LLC is the largest construction company in Georgia.
+Anagi is the largest construction company in Georgia.
 It was founded in 1989 and shortly afterward took up the leading position in the construction sector of the country, currently maintaining this position with dignity.

-As at 31 December 2021 and 2020, the sole shareholder of Anagi LLC was Mrs. Nana Aroshidze, while the Company was effectively controlled by Mr. Zaza Gogotishvili.
+As at 31 December 2022 and 2021, 100% of Company shares are effectively owned by its ultimate beneficiary Mr Zaza Gogotishvili.

-The main activity of Anagi LLC is civil and industrial construction; the scope of its activities includes the full spectrum of the construction field.
+The main activity of Anagi is civil and industrial construction; the scope of its activities includes the full spectrum of the construction field.
 The company is ready to offer a full-service package to a customer - starting from design works and completing with the commissioning of the site.

-Anagi LLC offers a full package of design and construction services or any part, thereof, to interested natural and legal persons, including:
+Anagi offers a full package of design and construction services or any part, thereof, to interested natural and legal persons, including: